cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_dyeing.md

 ## Dyeing

+Making and Knowing Project researchers have undertaken experiments in dyeing with natural colorants as a way to engage with Ms. Fr.
+640 and as preliminary step to [making lake pigments]({{< ref "activitysheet_lake-pigments" >}}).
+M&K has organized several community outreach activites on dyeing with natural colorants that can be ported directly into the classroom.

+### Learning Objectives
+The activity of dyeing with natural colorants following modernized historical recipes has several potential learning outcomes, which can include:

+- consider the relationship between historical and modern materials and tools
+- understand how units of measure were communicated before the age of standardization
+- interpret how the steps described in historical recipes might be modernized
+- consider the relationship between dyes and pigments and thus between the textile tradea and art production

 ### Dyeing with natural colorants

 If you are not already familiar with historical dyes and natural colorants, refer to the [Presentation: Cochineal Dye: History, Chemistry, and Preparation](/documents/activity-sheets/2023_dyes_cochineal-history-chem-prep.pdf) for more complete information and further explanation of natural colorants and dyeing.